GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (150) .md

 **Casting TIme**: 1 reaction, which you take in response to a projectile attack against yourself

-**Effect**: You gain a bonus to defense against that attack equal to the lowest of the spell's tier as a web of glowing particles forms a screen between yourself and the projectile.
+**Effect**: You gain a bonus to defense against that attack equal to the spell's tier as a web of glowing particles forms a screen between yourself and the projectile.
 If the attack is a critical failure, the projectile ceases to exist.
 This cannot affect a magical projectile unless the spell check is a critical success.

 Note that as it only affects projectiles, meaning rays are unaffected by the spell.